-The manual gives these examples with apostrophes: “a consumers’ group … taxpayers’ associations … a boys’ club.”
+The manual gives these examples with apostrophes: “consumers’ group … taxpayers’ associations … boys’ clubs.”
 It gives these examples without apostrophes: “Publishers Weekly … Diners Club … Department of Veterans Affairs.”
 (See section 7.27.)

 The New York Times Manual of Style and Usage also points out that many names of organizations don’t use the apostrophe.
 It gives the examples “Citizens Union; Doctors Hospital; Teachers College; etc.”